caltechlibrary/newt/README.md

 - [PostgREST](https://postgrest.org), a service that turns Postgres into a JSON API
 - [Solr](https://solr.apache.org), full text search that provides a JSON API

-Newt can tie these together through YAML expressing
+The Newt web service can tie these together through YAML expressing

 - application definition (run time information and application metadata)
 - routes (web requests differentiated by a HTTP method, headers and URL path)
 - models (describe the data as would be input into a web form)

-## What type of applications are supported by Newt?
+## What type of applications are supported by Newt Project?

 Most LAS applications are focused on managing and curating some sort of metadata record.
 This is the primary target of Newt.
 This might be as simple as a controlled vocabulary or as complex as an archival or repository metadata record.